TheModdedChicken/Cuboid-Thin/README.md

 Lastly you want to press the "Import" button at the bottom right of the popup you were given.

 ![Import Popup](https://raw.githubusercontent.com/TheModdedChicken/Cuboid-Thin/quest-port/Capture.JPG)

+### Note: It is your job to add the scripts back to all the assets.
+This package file is merely for keeping the colors and shading on the saber whilst importing.